Skip to content

 2

-I want to use Amazon API Gateway to create an API as a proxy for my static website and host the website on Amazon Simple Storage Service (Amazon S3).
+I want to use Amazon API Gateway to create an API as a proxy for my static website.
+Then, I want to host the website on Amazon Simple Storage Service (Amazon S3).

 Resolution

-If your static website is publicly accessible, then use HTTP integration and provide the S3 static website URL for the API.
+If your static website is publicly accessible, then use an HTTP integration and provide the Amazon S3 static website URL for the API.

-First, configure a static website on Amazon S3.
-Then, use the API Gateway console to create a REST API and a method for the root resource, and deploy your REST API.
+Configure a static website on Amazon S3.
+Then, use the API Gateway console to create a REST API and a method for the root resource, and then deploy your REST API.

 Create a REST API